 Can I select religious-based curriculum as part of my approved program?

-No. As this program is in partnership with the public education system, only secular materials are approved as part of the program.
+As this program is in partnership with the public education system, only secular materials are approved for reimbursement or direct orders.
 With that said, parents are free to supplement their child’s education with religious materials using their own private funds.

 Which Minecraft course would be best for my child?